kylchien/Just-Tictactoe/README.md

 Just a Tic-Tac-Toe game with classic AI algorithm practices.<br>

 So far it supports:<br>
-- MaybePerfect (Newell and Simon's algorithm, 1972)
+- MaybePerfect (Newell and Simon's algorithm)
 - Minimax